 Socialization and exploration trump polite walking by a long shot!
 Make sure your puppy is not scared of the world you expect them to navigate.
 This means a thoughtful and proactive socialization strategy.
 Use this robust list to help you accomplish this critical work.
-The socialization field trip worksheet will inspire and help you stay on track with your game plan.

 Your dog’s ability to feel safe, curious, and capable to deal with complex environments has a direct impact on how well he will be able to walk on a leash with you.

-I’ve dubbed teaching a puppy to check-in (with you) ‘Yoo-hoo’.
+I’ve dubbed teaching a puppy to check in (with you) ‘Yoo-hoo’.
 Make it a habit to give your pup an incentive to check-in.
 I coach my students to supercharge their puppy with lots of tiny treats (about 5) in rapid succession for any sign of this behavior.
 I won’t prompt a pup for the ‘check in’ but when I get it you can be sure the pup is going to be reinforced handsomely!
 Teaching a puppy to check in from a distance is another valuable foundation behavior.
 You can teach this while doing long-line work.
 Read on.